Skip to content

 Many US biotech and pharma companies seeking to launch a new orphan drug in Europe are put off by the region’s complex landscape.
-With 27 countries, 24 languages, and a host of different cultures, healthcare systems, regulations, and reimbursement mechanisms to navigate, that reputation isn’t unreasonable.
+With 27 countries, 24 languages and various cultures, healthcare systems, regulations and reimbursement mechanisms to navigate, that reputation isn’t unreasonable.

-However, there are several approaches companies can take to go to market easier and reduce complexities.
-Read on to learn about the three main options open to biotechs looking to launch into Europe: out-licensing, going it alone, and partnering with a specialist provider.
+However, there are several approaches companies can take to get to market more easily and reduce complexities.
+Read on to learn about the three main options open to biotechs looking to launch into Europe: out-licensing, going it alone, or partnering with a specialist provider.

-Out-licensing means giving another organization accountability for marketing and managing a product in Europe.
-It’s a form of partnership and can be a good option for companies without ambitions for large-scale European expansion.
+Pharmaceutical out-licensing means giving another organisation accountability for marketing and managing your product in Europe.
+It’s a form of partnership and can be a good option for companies that don’t have large-scale ambitions for European expansion.

-Through out-licensing, organizations also lose their ability to build relationships with clinicians, patient advocacy groups, and the market.
-For this reason, it generally isn’t considered to be the best option for companies planning a future expansion into Europe.
+• Lost opportunities to build relationships with clinicians, patient advocacy groups, and the market.
+This is the main reason out-licensing usually isn’t considered to be the best option for companies planning a future expansion into Europe

 Going it alone vs out-licensing

 While daunting, there are clear benefits for companies in autonomously launching and managing European operations.
-As opposed to out-licensing, launching independently offers financial and reputational rewards.
-Maintaining full control over a product’s European launch includes control of product messaging, commercialization, pricing, and branding.
-What’s more, the company keeps all the margins.
+It allows companies to maintain full control over a product’s European launch, including product messaging, commercialisation, pricing and branding.
+What’s more, the company keeps all the profits.

 However, this approach also requires a significant investment in resources and capital to set up the necessary European infrastructure.
 For companies with an appetite for this level of risk and long-term ambitions to build a larger-scale European operation, this could be an attractive option.

-Partnering with a specialist provider is an option for organizations that don’t want to launch independently but also don’t want to lose direct control.
-Partners can help biotechs launch products in Europe while enabling them to keep control of how the product is marketed and commercialized.
-Partnerships cover a spectrum of relationships, from supporting companies with importation and logistics alone to a fully managed service for launching, distributing, and commercializing the product.
+Partnering with a specialist provider is an option for organisations that don’t want to launch independently but also don’t want to lose direct control.
+Partners can help biotechs launch products in Europe while enabling them to keep control of how the product is marketed and commercialised.
+Partnerships cover a spectrum of relationships, from supporting companies with importation and logistics alone to a fully managed service for launching, distributing, and commercialising the product.

 A strong collaboration with the right partner can limit costs and speed up market access through the partner’s established infrastructure, knowledge, and on-the-ground expertise.
 A partnership also offers an opportunity to build foundations in the region before potentially opting for independent expansion in the future.

-Specialist organizations offer different types of partnerships, so it can help to consider what’s needed from a European partner.
+Specialist organisations offer different types of partnerships, so it can help to consider what’s needed from a European partner.
 Some key considerations are:

 1. Rare disease expertise.